gstreamio/streambus/docs/TESTING.md

 - **Performance benchmarks** for regression detection
 - **Security scanning** with Gosec and CodeQL

-StreamBus v1.0.0 is production-ready with solid test coverage.
-See [TESTING_ROADMAP.md](TESTING_ROADMAP.md) for the plan to achieve 90%+ coverage in future releases.
+StreamBus v1.0.0 is production-ready with solid test coverage with a roadmap to achieve 90%+ coverage in future releases.